gronkanium/gronka/index.md

 the project uses eslint and prettier. run `npm run validate` before committing if you care about that stuff.

-## inspiration

-this is basically a spiritual successor to esmbot.

 ## license

 MIT